-For some species, N_c is relatively easy to determine via direct observation of a population, but until relatively recently N{o} was much harder to calculate, as detailed data on breeding success are required for its estimation from demographic models (Leberg 2005).
-The rapid development of genetic approaches in recent decades means that N{ρ} can nowadays be directly estimated from genetic data (Harris and Allendorf 1989; Luikart et al. 2010; Palstra and Fraser 2012; Hoban et al. 2021), with the caveat that different methods can result in different estimates due to varying assumptions, and confidence intervals can be large.
-For species that are elusive or live at low densities, such as otters, direct observation of N_c is problematic, and estimates of $N{\rm e}$ using genetic data are now more achievable.
-Therefore, a ratio is often applied to translate estimates of $N{\rm e}$ from genetic data into estimates of N_c (Frankham 1995b).
-Across studies, the modal estimate of N_c has been found to be larger than N_e , typically by a factor of circa 10-11× (Frankham 1995b; Hoban et al. 2021), albeit with a wide variance (Waples et al. 2013; Clarke et al. 2024).
+For some species, Nc is relatively easy to determine via direct observation of a population, but until relatively recently Ne was much harder to calculate, as detailed data on breeding success are required for its estimation from demographic models (Leberg 2005).
+The rapid development of genetic approaches in recent decades means that Ne can nowadays be directly estimated from genetic data (Harris and

+Allendorf 1989; Luikart et al. 2010; Palstra and Fraser 2012; Hoban et al 2021), with the caveat that different methods can result in different estimates due to varying assumptions, and confidence intervals can be large.
+For species that are elusive or live at low densities, such as otters, direct observation of Nc is problematic, and estimates of Ne using genetic data are now more achievable.
+Therefore, a ratio is often applied to translate estimates of Ne from genetic data into estimates of Nc (Frankham 1995b).
+Across studies, the modal estimate of Nc has been found to be larger than Ne, typically by a factor of circa 10-11x (Frankham 1995b; Hoban et al. 2021), albeit with a wide variance (Waples et al. 2013; Clarke et al. 2024).

-Estimating N{o} from genetic data has mainly been achieved by using, where possible, two-sample or temporal methods which used data taken at two points in time, preferably multiple generations apart, to detect changes in allele frequencies caused by genetic drift and thus produce an estimate for N{o} .
-These twosample estimators have employed a number of methods including temporal F-statistics (N{a} estimator, Do et al. 2014; TempoFs, Jorde and Ryman 2007), pseudo-maximum-likelihood methods (MLNE, Wang 2001) and coalescent-based Bayesian methods (TM3, Berthier et al. 2002 and CoNe, Anderson 2005).
+Estimating Ne from genetic data has mainly been achieved by using, where possible, two-sample or temporal methods which used data taken at two points in time, preferably multiple generations apart, to detect changes in allele frequencies caused by genetic drift and thus produce an estimate for Ne.
+These two-sample estimators have employed a number of methods including; temporal F-statistics (Neestimator, Do et al. 2014; TempoFs, Jorde and Ryman 2007), pseudo-maximum likelihood methods (MLNE, Wang 2001) and coalescent-based Bayesian methods (TM3, Berthier et al. 2002 and CoNe, Anderson 2005).
 However, this requirement for two sets of genetic data, generations apart, can be problematic for species or populations that are not routinely monitored (and genetically sampled), or which have long generation times.
 Consequently, a set of methods that require data from only one time point, known as one-sample estimators, have been developed.
-These estimators take a variety of different approaches to estimating N{e} , including approximate Bayesian computation (ABC) (ONeSAMP, Tallmon et al. 2008), sibship assignment or parentage (Colony2, Wang 2009 and AgeStruct, Wang et al. 2010) and linkage disequilibrium (LD) (LDNe, Waples and Do 2008).
-However, both one-sample and two-sample estimators of $N{\rm o}$ assume discrete generations, which can be problematic in many sampling regimes and for species which show temporally overlapping generations (but see Waples, Antao, and Luikart 2014).
-Recent studies into the relative performance of various methods of N{o} estimation showed that the LDNe approach provides a robust single-sample estimator (Gilbert and Whitlock 2015), albeit sensitive to some factors such as mixture LD and Wahlund effects (see below).
+These estimators take a variety of different approaches to estimating Ne, including approximate Bayesian computation (ONeSAMP, Tallmon et al. 2008), sibship assignment or parentage (Colony2, Wang 2009 and AgeStruct, Wang et al. 2010) and linkage-disequilibrium (LDNe, Waples and Do 2008).
+However, both one-sample and two-sample estimators of Ne assume discrete generations, which can be problematic in many sampling regimes and for species which show temporally overlapping generations (but see Waples et al. 2014).
+Recent studies into the relative performance of various methods of Ne estimation showed that the LDNe approach provides a robust single sample estimator (Gilbert and Whitlock 2015), albeit sensitive to some factors such as mixture LD and Wahlund effects (see below).